6 Common SaaS Security Risks You Must Know in 2023

 What do you mean by SaaS security risks?

 SaaS security risks are prospective vulnerabilities and threats that might endanger the security of SaaS applications and their data.
+These risks can arise from various sources.

-Risks can arise from various sources.
 These include unauthorized access controls, vulnerabilities in the SaaS vendor's infrastructure, unsecured APIs, data breaches, insider threats, and poor user deprovisioning.
-All of these can contribute to risk.
+These factors pose significant risks that impact the organization's security posture and operations.

 Common SaaS Security risks that organizations should be aware of

-1. Unauthorized access
+1. Unauthorized access & insider threats

-Businesses using SaaS must understand whether the single point of entry to the cloud server can reveal sensitive information.
+Businesses using SaaS must understand whether the single entry point to the cloud server can reveal sensitive information.
+Sharing passwords in unsecured chats and emails and inadequate deprovisioning practices can result in unauthorized individuals and ex-employees retaining access to applications.

-Sharing passwords in unsecured chats, email, and inadequate deprovisioning practices can result in unauthorized individuals and ex-employees retaining access to applications.
 This can lead to data breaches, as these individuals can exploit their access to the application and steal data.

 2. Shadow IT

+Approximately 80% of staff admit to using SaaS apps on the job without prior permission from their IT department.
 Shadow IT, or using unapproved software and applications, creates security issues such as a lack of control, data breaches, increased spending, and data loss.

 Organizations must educate workers on the dangers of using unapproved apps.
 They must also establish rules and processes to oversee and monitor the use of third-party apps.
+This table will help you understand the causes of shadow IT, enabling you to know how to stay protected from this risk.

 3. Poor compliance and regulation